12 Best Apps Like Duolingo for Serious Language Learners in 2026

 For learners seeking a more structured, conversation-focused alternative to Duolingo's game-like approach, Babbel presents a strong option.
 Designed by linguists, its core curriculum guides users through a linear path, starting with practical dialogues you might actually use on a trip abroad.
 Each lesson builds logically on the last, emphasizing grammar and vocabulary within the context of real-world situations, a key difference from Duolingo's often random sentences.

 Babbel is one of the most effective apps like Duolingo because it prioritizes getting you to speak from day one.
 Lessons are short, typically 10-15 minutes, making them easy to fit into a busy schedule.
+Learning paths align with CEFR levels, and the first lesson in each course is free before you subscribe.
 The platform includes speech recognition to help you refine your pronunciation and a spaced repetition system for reviewing vocabulary, ensuring you don't forget what you've learned.
 This focus on practical application makes it one of the best ways to learn a new language if your goal is conversational fluency.

 Babbel: At a Glance